Entanglement structure of current-driven diffusive fermion systems: Summary of main results

-\emph{Disordered metals.---}An intriguing implication of the above results is that the volume-law entangled phase observed in the random circuit model and the Anderson model should also arise in current-driven disordered metals in the ``mesoscopic'' regime $\ell \ll L \ll \ell_{\varphi}$.
+An intriguing implication of the above results is that the volume-law entangled phase observed in the random circuit model and the Anderson model should also arise in current-driven disordered metals in the ``mesoscopic'' regime $\ell \ll L \ll \ell_{\varphi}$.
 In Sec.~\ref{sec:appLE} we further explore the connection between our results and interacting, disordered electron systems by considering the quench dynamics of an initial state with a large step in the density profile.
-We provide qualitative arguments that, for weak interactions, the reduced density matrix over the diffusive length scale $\sqrt{D t}$ will similarly exhibit volume law scaling of entanglement until a crossover timescale set by the inelastic scattering rate.
-In Sec.~\ref{sec:exp} we describe an approach based on single particle interference experiments to directly probe these effects in mesoscopic wires or atomic Fermi gases \cite{Gross17}.
+We provide qualitative arguments that, for weak interactions, the reduced density matrix over the diffusive length scale $\sqrt{D t}$ will similarly exhibit volume-law scaling of entanglement until a crossover timescale set by the inelastic scattering rate.
+In Sec.~\ref{sec:exp}, we describe an approach based on single-particle interference experiments to directly probe these effects in mesoscopic wires or atomic Fermi gases \cite{Gross17}.